Ultimate Spider-Man (2024): "The Paper" (#7–12)

-"Family Business" (Issues #13–18)
+"Family Business" (#13–18)

-Richard Parker is later trained by the picotech's A.I. in operating as Spider-Man at the time when his father was missing as he can't track Peter down.
-Below Staten Island, Mole Man learns from Kraven the Hunter that he has Peter and Harry in his clutches where he will have his great hunt on them in Subterranea which is now filled with dinosaurs and other strange creatures.
+Richard Parker is trained by the picotech's A.I. in operating as Spider-Man while his father was missing.
+Below Staten Island, Mole Man learns from Kraven that he has Peter and Harry in his clutches.
+He will hunt them in Subterranea, which is filled with dinosaurs and other strange creatures.
 Mysterio crashes their meeting wanting to see her captives.
-Kraven the Hunter takes them back to the surface to see Peter and Harry who have bomb collars on them and feeding them their last meal before the hunt.
-In addition, he revealed their true identities to Mole Man and Mysterio.
-Kraven the Hunter begins the hunt to determine the fate of their loved ones and even encourages them to try to take him out.
-Upon being dropped into Subterreanea, Peter and Harry's bomb collars come off as they start dodging the Velociraptors.
+Kraven takes them back to the surface to see Peter and Harry, who have been given bomb collars.
+Kraven begins the hunt to determine the fate of their loved ones and even encourages them to try to take him out.
+After being dropped into Subterranea, Peter and Harry's bomb collars come off.
 Meanwhile, Richard is confronted by Felicia Hardy as she introduces herself as the new Black Cat and the daughter of the first Black Cat.

-Amidst the hunt in Subterranea with Mole Man and his Moloids secretly helping them, Harry is shot by Kraven the Hunter.
-Peter punches Kraven to unconsciousness and gets away at Mysterio's suggestion.
+Amidst the hunt in Subterranea, Harry is shot by Kraven.
+Peter punches Kraven unconscious and escapes at Mysterio's suggestion.
 Peter returns to Mary Jane and states that they have to leave as Fisk's men know about them.
-He does learn that Richard had used his Picotech suit and encountered Black Cat who knows that Richard wasn't the one who fought her father.
+He does learn that Richard had used his Picotech suit and encountered Black Cat who knows that Richard was not the one who fought her father.

-As Peter's family vacations in Bryce Canyon National Park, they have an encounter with Sandman who attacks them.
-Upon tracing a signal to a nearby tower, Spider-Man destroys it and enables Sandman to return to his human form of William Baker.
-William informs both Spider-Men that he was investigating some illegal experimentation at an A.I.M. facility where they captured him and turned him into Sandman.
-Both Spider-Men are thanked by Sandman who takes his leave.
-Meanwhile, Ben Parker and Jameson are confronted by Fisk, Wesley, and two Bullseyes involving some of the stories printed by "The Paper" and Maker's Council having killed every man in the world named Ben Reilly.
+As Peter's family vacations in Bryce Canyon National Park, they have encounter Sandman, who attacks them.
+After tracing a signal to a nearby tower, Spider-Man destroys it and enables Sandman to return to his human form of William Baker.
+William informs both Spider-Men that he was investigating illegal experimentation at an A.I.M. facility where they captured him and turned him into Sandman.
+Both Spider-Men are thanked by Sandman, who takes his leave.
+Meanwhile, Ben Parker and Jameson are confronted by Fisk, Wesley, and Bullseye involving some of the stories printed by "The Paper" and Maker's Council having killed every man in the world named Ben Reilly.
 Fisk will allow them to continue working and advised them not to hide behind other people.